 Achieving preapproval for a home loan can be tiring, but you’ll want to put your best foot forward.
 Making the most of preapproval will help you get the right loan for you at the best rate.
-Here’s some steps you can take to make sure your preapproval process goes as smoothly as possible:
+Here’s some steps you can take to make sure your mortgage pre approval process goes as smoothly as possible:

-The first thing a lender will do is look at your credit reports and scores.
+The first thing a mortgage lender will do is look at your credit report.
 They’ll want to make sure you’re responsible with your finances, so they’ll take a close look at your payment history and credit.
 The lender will also use the data from your credit report to calculate your debt-to-income ratio (DTI).
 This is an important number that tells lenders how much of your income is going toward debt payments.

 If you find any mistakes in your reports, dispute them with each of the agencies that provided them.
 Once the agencies have verified the information with the source, they must correct the error or remove it from your report.

 If you find that your credit score needs improvement, wait to apply for mortgage pre approval.
 Most mortgage lenders require a credit score above 620 to receive a mortgage loan.
 Credit scores above 760 will receive the lowest mortgage rates and therefore lower monthly payments.